‘The Singapore Story’

 Mr. Lee writes: “I was gradually forced to conclude that the decisive factors were the people, their natural abilities, education, and training.
 Knowledge and possession of technology were vital for the creation of wealth.”
 Therefore, he proceeded to create a system of education that provides quality education and training to all its citizens, both men, and women.
 To ensure that no racial group feels excluded, four languages, English, Mandarin, Malay, and Tamil are taught in all schools.
 English remains the working language.

-Lee Kuan Yew also talks about Pakistan in his memoirs, in some detail:
+Lee Kuan Yew also talks about Pakistan in some detail:

 “I spent a week in Pakistan from 28 February 1992.
 I had two meetings with Prime Minister Nawaz Sharif and his key cabinet colleagues, including his finance and economic minister, Sartaj Aziz, an irrepressible optimist.
 After I returned, I sent Nawaz Sharif a report together with a personal letter to summarize the actions he should take.